abogutalan/flask-cis3210-labs/README.txt

 Abdullah Ogutalan
 1109732  👨‍💻

+LAB 6:
+- I used flickr api for this lab.
+Once you run the project, you will see an input box and a SHOW IMAGE button.
+If you click the button it shows random images from the Flickr.
+If you fill in the input box, the program filters the images accordingly and depicts them.
+The images are shown up to 4.
+If no images are found when searched, the program prompts a message on the screen.

+Ex input: asdasdsafda ~ img does not exist!

+PREVIOUS LABS:

 How it works? 💻
 - Once you run the project by following the steps below and